Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 Test Location & Space

-Space: 42 sq ft east-facing balcony
+Space42 sq ft east-facing terrace

-Sunlight: 6 hours direct sun daily
+Sunlight5–6 hours direct sun daily

 What I Tracked